 Upon completion of the B.A.Min. degree with a Christian Counseling major, the student should be able to fulfill objectives in three domains: Cognitive, Behavioral, and Affective.
-Completion of the Christian Counseling program should enable students to:
+Completion of the Christian Counseling program should enable the student to:

 Cognitive